These are just my solutions: no guarantees they are correct!

 Answer:

-Assume they are looking left in the order A,B,C. If C saw two black
+Assume they are looking right in the order A,B,C. If A saw two black

 hats he would know he had white.
-If B saw one black and C didn't say
+If B saw one black and A didn't say

 anything, he would know he had white.
-But neither C nor B say
+But neither A nor B say

-anything, so then A knows he must have white.
+anything because they only see white hats, so then C knows he must have white.

 Pop Quiz